 Your new medical plan has been designed with the help of long-term care workers, for long-term care workers.
 The goal is to provide the care you and your family need with:

 - Free preventive care

 - Free generic drugs

-- Lower deductible and out-of-pocket maximum than current employer options.
+- Low deductible and out-of-pocket maximum

 Have questions?
 We're here to help!